• Accounting

 Accounting in 2025 and beyond: How private equity and tech are reshaping the industry

-The accounting profession is experiencing an unprecedented transformation driven by two major trends: the surge of private equity (PE) investment and the evolution of compliance technology.
+The accounting profession is experiencing an unprecedented transformation driven by a major trend: the surge of private equity (PE) investment.
+Although this surge in M&A activity presents several growth opportunities for firms, it’s also creating challenges that are reshaping the industry’s competitive landscape.

 Reshaping firm dynamics though private equity